 "Kids are five times more likely than adults to die from tickborne diseases like Rocky Mountain spotted fever (RMSF).
 Doctors often avoid prescribing doxycycline, the most effective RMSF treatment for young children, potentially because of the war"...

-Keflex (cephalexin) is indicated for the treatment of the following infections when caused by susceptible strains of the designated microorganisms:
+KEFLEX is indicated for the treatment of respiratory tract infections caused by susceptible isolates of Streptococcus pneumoniae and Streptococcus pyogenes.

 DOSAGE AND ADMINISTRATION

 Adults And Pediatric Patients At Least 15 Years Of Age

 The usual dose of oral KEFLEX is 250 mg every 6 hours, but a dose of 500 mg every 12 hours may be administered.
 Treatment is administered for 7 to 14 days.

 For more severe infections larger doses of oral KEFLEX may be needed, up to 4 grams daily in two to four equally divided doses.

 The recommended total daily dose of oral KEFLEX for pediatric patients is 25 to 50 mg/kg given in equally divided doses for 7 to 14 days.
 In the treatment of β-hemolytic streptococcal infections, duration of at least 10 days is recommended.
 In severe infections, a total daily dose of 50 to 100 mg/kg may be administered in equally divided doses.

 For the treatment of otitis media, the recommended daily dose is 75 to 100 mg/kg given in equally divided doses.